The City of Elk Grove and the Sacramento Zoological Society are partnering to develop a world-class modern zoological park in Elk Grove.

 What would the new Zoo look like?

-When would the new Zoo open?
+When will the new Zoo open?

 How much would the new Zoo cost?